GF-Estonian/GF-Estonian/tools/README.md

 Extracts nouns, verbs, etc. from the Estonian WordNet tix-file and converts them into the Filosoft morph. synthesizer input format.

-### etsyn-to-6forms

-Picks 6 noun forms out of the Filosoft morph. synth. output format.

-### etsyn-to-8forms
+### etsyn-to-forms.py

-Picks 8 verb forms out of the Filosoft morph. synth. output format.
+Picks the base forms out of the Filosoft morph. synth. output format.
+See the usage examples in [data/README](../data/README.md).

 ### run_hjk_tests